kamyayadav/minority_rights/README.md

 # Instructions

 1. Tasks will be assigned as issues.
 You should receive a notification when an issue is assigned to you.
-2. Each member of the team has a designated folder.
+2. Each member of the team should have a designated folder.
 Please add your work to these folders, unless it is a document on which we are all working together.
+To create your folder, add a file then add your name to the file name, followed by '/' and then add your files to the new folder.